NET-Sorcery/MagicMapper/docs/source/Custom-type-converters.md

 }
 ```

-And supply AutoMapper with either an instance of a custom type converter, or simply the type, which AutoMapper will instantiate at run time.
+And supply MagicMapper with either an instance of a custom type converter, or simply the type, which MagicMapper will instantiate at run time.
 The mapping configuration for our above source/destination types then becomes:

 ```c#
 [Test]